-According to the Houston & Southeast Texas Chapter of the Alzheimer’s Association, this form of dementia affects over 1.4 million family members in the state.
+This form of dementia affects over 1.4 million family members in the state, says the Alzheimer’s Association.
 These relatives try their best to provide care to a loved one.

-Learning the warning signs and symptoms of dementia can catch an early diagnosis and make a path for positive outcomes.
+Learning the warning signs of Alzheimer’s symptoms can catch an early diagnosis and lead to positive outcomes.
 Recognizing the early stages of Alzheimer’s can give your family time to plan for long-term care options.

-Educating yourself about the effects of neurocognitive decline can benefit your journey, whether you plan on providing home care or utilizing a memory care facility in Houston.
+Educating yourself about the effects of neurocognitive decline can benefit your journey.
+It can help you plan for home care services or utilize a memory care facility in Houston.

 What are the ten warning signs of Alzheimer’s?